Defending the environment can be a death sentence – DW – 11/30/2022

 "One of the laws we're trying to pass is the environmental defense bill," said Bonifacio in Manila.

-Introduced in 2020 and still pending in the Filipino congress, the proposed law would guarantee the safety of environmental defenders and the prosecution of those who perpetrate lethal and non-lethal violence against activists
+Introduced in 2020 and still pending in the Philippine congress, the proposed law would guarantee the safety of environmental defenders and the prosecution of those who perpetrate lethal and nonlethal violence against activists.

-The bill also compels the government and businesses to guarantee access to environmental information, such as environmental and health risks related to specific activities, projects or policies.
+The bill also compels the government and businesses to guarantee access to information related to the environment, such as environmental and health risks around specific activities, projects or policies.

 A "people's new green deal" is another initiative on the horizon in the Philippines.
 Bonifacio said it would provide a way for the country to claim compensation from top polluting nations and companies while also working with grassroot movements to tailor environmental policies.

-Still, several countries in the region haven't ratified the treaty.
-Brazil is one of them.
-But this could change after leftist leader Lula da Silva recently secured a narrow victory against rival Jair Bolsonaro.
+Still, several countries in the region haven't ratified the treaty, Brazil among them.
+But this could change after leftist leader Lula da Silva recently secured a narrow victory against Bolsonaro.
 In his first public statement, da Silva pledged to reduce deforestation in the Amazon and protect Indigenous rights.

 But ratifying the treaty is not enough.
 Other countries, such as Mexico and Colombia, have done so but are not effectively enforcing it.

-Indigenous environmental defenders are on the frontlines of climate change and environmental destruction and the importance of protecting them is clear for Antonio de Oliveira of Brazil's Indigenous Missionary Council.
+For Antonio de Oliveira of Brazil's Indigenous Missionary Council, Indigenous environmental defenders are on the frontlines of climate change and environmental destruction, and the importance of protecting them is clear.

 "These Indigenous leaders are not just fighting for their territory, or for a tree or a river," said de Oliveira "They're fighting for the entire planet.
 For a better life."